-Other executives are entitled to a contingent total bonus of NIS 230,736 (approximately \$60), which is payable upon the Company raising at least \$3,000 in new funds by September 30, 2024.
-The Company's management is unable to predict the likelihood of securing additional capital; therefore, as of March 31, 2024, the Company has not recorded a liability for any contingent bonus.
+Other executives are entitled to an aggregate contingent total bonus of NIS 230,736 (approximately \$61), which is payable upon the Company raising at least \$3,000 in new funds by September 30, 2024.
+The Company's management is unable to predict the likelihood of securing additional capital; therefore, as of June 30, 2024, the Company has not recorded a liability for any contingent bonus.
+See also Note 5B below.